Mordechai Maklef: Military career

-During the 1948 Arab-Israeli War, Makleff fought in the Carmeli Brigade, as its senior operation officer and later as brigade commander, leading Jewish forces in the battle of Haifa (Note: Pappé 2006) and in operations near Acre.
-He also took part in Operation Hiram, in which Jewish forces captured the entire Galilee region for Israel.
 After the war, he headed the Israeli delegation to talks with Lebanon and Syria.
 In November 1949, he was appointed Deputy Chief of Staff to Yigael Yadin and senior operations officer of the IDF.
 Following Yadin's resignation in 1952, Makleff, then just 32 years old, was appointed to replace him as Chief of Staff.
 He agreed to accept the position for a period of one year only.
 His tenure as Chief of Staff was marked by his battles with the Ministry of Defence, and in particular with Shimon Peres.
 David Ben-Gurion commented in his diary "I had the clear impression that M. suffered from an inferiority complex and suspected that his authority was being undermined".
-Makleff resigned on 11 October 1953, after repeated demands that relations between the army and the Ministry of Defence be reformed.
+Maklef resigned on 11 October 1953, after repeated demands that relations between the army and the Ministry of Defence be reformed.

 During that time, Israel was faced with increasing attacks from fedayeen, Palestinian raiders from the West Bank and Gaza Strip, who attacked Israeli border settlements.
-In response to this, Makleff appointed Major Ariel Sharon to form a commando unit to attack the fedayeen bases across the border and put an end to the attacks on Israeli civilians.
+In response to this, Maklef appointed Major Ariel Sharon to form a commando unit to attack the fedayeen bases across the border and put an end to the attacks on Israeli civilians.
 Sharon, in turn, created Unit 101, which conducted a lengthy series of retaliatory raids throughout 1953, when it was merged into the Paratroopers Brigade.